UPCOMING EVENT: Breton Plots Field Day July 11, 2023

-You, your friends, family, and colleagues are invited to join the celebration as we mark the 90th year of Soil Science research conducted at the University of Alberta Breton Plots - a historic and unique site.
+You, your friends, family, and colleagues were invited to join us at the University of Alberta Breton Plots - a historic and unique site.

 The Breton Plots are a focal point for research and discovery, CONTINUING to provide science and best practices on soil health, higher yields, greenhouse gas emissions, nitrogen fertilizers, nutrient balances, crop rotation, and carbon sequestration.

 1:00 pm - Alberta Regional Variety Trial

 Overview: The Alberta Regional Variety Trial is being conducted for the first time at the Breton Plots, and consists of 25 barley, 12 oats, 17 CWRS wheat and 13 CPSR wheat varieties.
 This would be an excellent opportunity for local producers to view side-by-side plots of current cereal varieties.

 1:40 pm - Perennial Cereals Grain Crop Trial

 Overview: Established in 2022, this research trial is looking at the regrowth of perennial wheat and perennial rye, both as a monoculture or intercropped with alfalfa, white clover or sainfoin.
 One study objective is to better understand the contribution of legumes to overall feed value of the intercrop, as well as to better understand the dynamics of nitrogen fixing legumes with nitrogen using cereals.

 2:20 pm - Nitrogen and Sulphur Fertilization in Forages

 Overview: Commercially available fertilizer mostly targets the grains and oilseeds market.
 This research looks at several types of nitrogen and sulphur fertilizers on mixed forage production.